DockterTeagle/myNixOS/README.md

 For the love of God don't use this config, it is only for me and the only reason it is public is so others can help me troubleshoot.

+## Contributing

+please don't open a PR or an issue